It is the collective mission of the 52 SUPER SERIES to:

 - Progressively reduce its environmental footprint via practical and meaningful steps.

 At any one regatta, the 52 SUPER SERIES brings together 400 people – a mixture of staff and sailors – to one location for a full week of high performance sailing.
 So, in 2015, the 52 SUPER SERIES made a commitment to introduce new initiatives that would start to change the way that staff, sailors, marinas and yacht clubs would interact with the environment whilst on-site.
-This conscious shift in thinking was further refined for the 2016 and 2017 season, when key team members of the 52 SUPER SERIES operation aggressively targeted the core elements of the event: the water supply, waste policies, food provision, fuel usage, materials and transport.
+This conscious shift in thinking was further refined in 2016 and 2017, when key team members of the 52 SUPER SERIES operation aggressively targeted the core elements of the event: the water supply, waste policies, food provision, fuel usage, materials and transport.

 The full list of policies and initiatives employed by the sustainability team is a long one, and one that penetrates every level of the organisation.
 Perhaps the biggest grand slam to date though has been the complete removal of single-use plastic bottles from the event.
 The acquisition of a water filtration system and the provision of reusable aluminium water bottles has, in one move, removed over 29,000 single-use water bottles from circulation each year.